statebacked/client-js/README.md

 // claims (in this case of anonymous access, just a session ID) to
 // send this event to this machine instance.

-const { state, publicContext } = await client.machineInstances.sendEvent(
+const { state, publicContext, tags, done } = await client.machineInstances.sendEvent(
   "user-onboarding", // machine name sessionId, // machine instance name
   {